dunglas/mercure/README.md

     path: '/publish',
     method: 'POST',
     headers: {
-        Authorization: 'Bearer <valid-jwt-token>',
-        'Content-Type': 'application/x-www-form-urlencoded',
+        Authorization: 'Bearer <valid-jwt-token>', // the JWT key must be shared between the hub and the server 'Content-Type': 'application/x-www-form-urlencoded',
         'Content-Length': Buffer.byteLength(postData),
     }
-}, /* response handler */);
+}, /* optional response handler */);
 req.write(postData);
 req.end();

-// You'll probably prefer use the "request" library or the fetch polyfill in real projects,
+// You'll probably prefer use the request library or the node-fetch polyfill in real projects,
 // but any HTTP client, written in any language, will be just fine.
 ```

-Examples in other languages are available in [the `examples/` directory](examples/).
+Examples in other languages are available in [the `example/` directory](examples/).

-Use Cases:
+## Use Cases

-**Live Availability**
+### Live Availability

-* a Progressive Web App retrieves the availability status of a product from a REST API and displays it: only one is still
+* a Progressive Web App retrieves the availability status of a product from a REST API and displays it: only one is still available
-  available
 * 3 minutes later, the last product is bought by another customer
 * the PWA's view instantly show that this product isn't available anymore

-**Asynchronous Jobs**
+### Asynchronous Jobs

 * a Progressive Web App tell the server to compute a report, this task is costly and will some time to finish
 * the server delegates the computation of the report on an asynchronous worker (using message queue), and close the connection with the PWA
 * the worker sends the report to the PWA when it is computed

-**Collaborative Editing**
+### Collaborative Editing

 * a webapp allows several users to edit the same document concurently
 * changes made are immediately broadcasted to all connected users